altera-fpga/agilex-remote-debug-pcie/README.md

   - This driver is typically available by default.

-- R-tile Avalon® Memory-Mapped Intel® FPGA IP for PCI Express
+- R-tile Avalon® Memory-Mapped IP for PCI Express

 In the example design, debugging applications (like Signal Tap) run on the host machine and communicate with the Streaming Debug server on the